c0d3z3r0/gd32f30x_firmware_library/Examples/FMC/Write_Protection/readme.txt

   This example is based on the GD32307C-EVAL-V1.1 board, it provides a description of how to enable and disable the write protection for the embedded flash.
-  To enable the write Protection, uncomment the line "#define WRITE_PROTECTION_ENABLE" in main.c file.
+  To enable the write Protection, uncomment the line "#define WRITE_PROTECTION_ENABLE" and "#define FLASH_PAGE_PROGRAM" in main.c file.
-  To disable the Write Protection, uncomment the line "#define WRITE_PROTECTION_DISABLE" in main.c file.
+  To disable the Write Protection, uncomment the line "#define WRITE_PROTECTION_DISABLE" and "#define FLASH_PAGE_PROGRAM" in main.c file.
-  If the specified pages are not write protected, an erase and a write operation are performed, it will take some time, then LED2 will be on.
+  If the specified pages are not write protected, an erase and a write operation are performed, then LED2 will be on.
 If the specified pages are write protected, the operation won't be performed, then LED3 will be on.